SEC-MALS analysis

 What is SEC-MALS used for?

 SEC-MALS helps determine molecule sizes, shapes, and conformations, making it an essential technique in the biopharmaceutical and medical fields.
-The method is also used in the preparation of industrial polymers to determine the various molecular weights of the polymer chains, which gives insight into the progression of a reaction and provides information on how molecular weight impacts physical properties and applications.
+The method is also used in polymer characterization to determine the various molecular weights of the polymer chains, which gives insight into the progression of reactions and provides information on how molecular weight impacts the physical properties and applications of industrial polymers.

 How does SEC-MALS analysis work?